learning-zone/html-basics/README.md

 #### Q. What is the difference between standards mode and quirks mode?
 In **Quirks mode**, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
 In **Standards mode**, the behavior is described by the HTML and CSS specifications.

-For HTML documents, browsers use a `<DOCTYPE html>` in the beginning of the document to decide whether to handle it in quirks mode or standards mode.
+For HTML documents, browsers use a `<!DOCTYPE html>` in the beginning of the document to decide whether to handle it in quirks mode or standards mode.
 ```html
 <!DOCTYPE html>
 <html lang="en">